 The SWCS Science and Policy Committee meets every month (virtually) to discuss the latest in conservation science and policy news, and to soak up information from an invited speaker on conservation topics.
 The Student Representative will be an integral part of these conversations and learning sessions, and also gain access to conservation leaders around the world.
 The committee typically has between 10 – 20 conservation professional members, whose expertise range from soil health to water quality policy.

 Who is eligible to join the SWCS Science and Policy Committee as Student Representative?

-The committee annually selects a full or part time student who is pursuing an undergraduate or graduate degree.
-The Student Representative serves from the fall through the summer.
-The Student Representative is responsible for attending and actively contributing to monthly meetings, and chairing one meeting of the committee per year.
-The committee meets the second Thursday of every month at 3:00 pm Central, and to be eligible the applicant’s schedule must not conflict with this meeting time.
+The committee is seeking a full or part time student who is pursuing an undergraduate or graduate degree.
+The Student Representative would serve from the Spring of 2023 through the Fall of 2023.
+The Student Representative would be responsible for attending and actively contributing to monthly meetings, and chairing one meeting of the committee per year.
+The committee meets the second Thursday of every month at 3pm CST, and to be eligible the applicant’s schedule must not conflict with this meeting time.
 The Student Representative must be a member of the Soil and Water Conservation Society – only $40 annually and you can sign up RIGHT NOW!

 How to apply to join the SWCS Science and Policy Committee as Student Representative

 Questions?
 Feel free to contact Joe Otto at firstname.lastname@example.org.

 The SWCS community includes researchers, administrators, planners, policymakers, technical advisors, teachers, students, farmers, and ranchers, all who share the common goal of building a more sustainable future.
 What does a career in conservation look like?
 Browse the profiles below to learn more about the varied positions and career paths available in the field.